-- QA is the specification of standards for quality of service and outcomes, and a process throughout the organization for assuring that care is maintained at acceptable levels in relation to those standards.
+- QA (Quality Assurance) is the specification of standards for quality of service and outcomes, and a process throughout the organization for assuring that care is maintained at acceptable levels in relation to those standards.
 QA is on-going, both anticipatory and retrospective in its efforts to identify how the organization is performing, including where and why facility performance is at risk or has failed to meet standards.

-- PI (Performance Improvement also called Quality Improvement - QI) is the continuous study and improvement of processes with the intent to better services or outcomes, and prevent or decrease the likelihood of problems, by identifying areas of opportunity and testing new approaches to fix underlying causes of persistent/systemic problems or barriers to improvement.
+- PI (Performance Improvement also called Quality Improvement or QI) is the continuous study and improvement of processes with the intent to better services or outcomes, and prevent or decrease the likelihood of problems, by identifying areas of opportunity and testing new approaches to fix underlying causes of persistent/systemic problems or barriers to improvement.
 PI in nursing homes aims to improve processes involved in health care delivery and resident quality of life.
 PI can make good quality even better.

 To better understand the extent of such a system, the following are Key Elements of QAPI

-- Design and Scope; self-assessment and monitoring tool
+- Design and Scope - self-assessment and monitoring tool

-- Governance and Leadership; promote engagement and commitment of staff at all levels of the organization
+- Governance and Leadership - promote engagement and commitment of staff at all levels of the organization

-- Feedback, Data Systems and Monitoring; Develop, collect and monitor key measures/indicators
+- Feedback, Data Systems and Monitoring - develop, collect and monitor key measures/indicators

-- Performance Improvement Projects; A project charter that captures the problem to be solved, the background leading to the identification of a need for this project and related project expected outcomes and goal(s)
+- Performance Improvement Projects - a project charter that captures the problem to be solved, the background leading to the identification of a need for this project, and related project expected outcomes and goal(s)

-- Systematic Analysis and Systemic Action; consistent evaluations, including the evaluation of the extent (or scope) of the issue
+- Systematic Analysis and Systemic Action - consistent evaluations, including the evaluation of the extent (or scope) of the issue